The Gospel According to John:

 A participant in this study is concerned about the potential implications of what Jesus tells the murmuring crowd in the Gospel According to John 6:44: “No one can come to me unless the Father who sent me draws him; and I will raise him up at the last day.”

-A. That indeed is one way that the Gospel According to John 6:44 might be interpreted, but not by Catholics.
-While the Church encourages all Catholics to read and study the Bible, it also has established guidelines for how we are to interpret Scripture.
+A: That indeed is one way that the Gospel According to John 6:44 might be interpreted—but not by Catholics.
+While the Church encourages all Catholics to read and study the Bible, it also has established guidelines for how we’re to interpret Scripture.
 Essentially, there are only two guidelines to worry about: 1) We can’t come to a conclusion about a particular verse or passage that contradicts other biblical text, and 2) we can’t interpret Scripture in a way that contradicts Church teaching.
 Staying on solid footing requires that we have a grasp of what else is in the Bible as well as what the Church teaches.
-This is a tall order, and is why before any Turning to God’s Word Bible study goes to the publisher, it’s submitted to Church authorities for an imprimatur.
+This is a tall order, and it’s why before any Turning to God’s Word Bible study goes to the publisher, it’s submitted to Church authorities for an imprimatur.

-Paragraph 600 in the Catechism of the Catholic Church mentions predestination as God’s eternal plan, but Church teaching is careful to define that this includes the possibility of free-will choice for every person.
+Paragraph 600 in the Catechism of the Catholic Church mentions predestination as God’s eternal plan, but the Church is careful to define that this includes the possibility of free-will choice.

 read the Catechism—freedom is a gift from God